-Dark chocolate could prevent heart problems in high-risk peopleMay 31st, 2012 in Cardiology /
+Dark chocolate could prevent heart problems in high-risk peopleMay 31, 2012 in Medicine & Health / Cardiology

 Daily consumption of dark chocolate can reduce cardiovascular events, such as heart attacks and strokes, in people with metabolic syndrome (a cluster of factors that increases the risk of developing heart disease and diabetes), finds a study published on BMJ today.

 Cardiovascular disease is the leading cause of death worldwide.
 Dark chocolate (containing at least 60% cocoa solids) is rich in flavonoids - known to have heart protecting effects - but this has only been examined in short term studies.

 So a team of researchers from Melbourne, Australia used a mathematical model to predict the long-term health effects and cost effectiveness of daily dark chocolate consumption in 2,013 people already at high risk of heart disease.

 With 100% compliance (best case scenario), the researchers show that daily dark chocolate consumption could potentially avert 70 non-fatal and 15 fatal cardiovascular events per 10,000 people treated over 10 years.

 Even when compliance levels were reduced to 80%, the number of non-fatal and fatal events potentially averted was 55 and 10 per 10,000 people treated over 10 years, and could still be considered an effective intervention strategy.

 The model also suggested that $A40 (£25; 31; $42) could be cost effectively spent per person per year on dark chocolate prevention strategies and could be used for advertising, educational campaigns, or subsidising dark chocolate in this high risk population, they add.

 The authors stress that only non-fatal stroke and non-fatal heart attack were assessed in their analysis, and that the potential effects on other cardiovascular events, such as heart failure, are yet to be tested.